refinedev/refine/documentation/tutorial/routing/navigation/react-router/index.md

 ## Adding Show and Edit Buttons to the List Page

-We'll be using the same duo of `useNavigation` hook and the `<Link />` component of the `react-router-dom` library to create links to the show page and the edit page of the products.
-Let's update our `<ListProducts />` component and add links to show and edit the products.
+Similarly, we'll update the `<ListProducts />` component and add links for showing and editing the products.

-Try to update your `src/list-products.tsx` file with the following lines:

 ```tsx title="src/list-products.tsx"
 // highlight-next-line